 Furthermore, they're usually easily approachable, making them the perfect option for small businesses.

 Last but not least, if you're looking for an impressive way to show off testimonials, it might not be a bad idea to integrate UGC on your website.

 MAC Cosmetics does this wonderfully, with a dedicated Social Gallery page on its website.
 Here, the brand shows off impressive make-up creations from its customers.
 Moreover, it invites anyone interested to join the movement with a simple social media tag.

 You can easily do the same by coming up with a dedicated hashtag or by practicing social listening.
-Or, if you’re just starting out, encourage existing customers to tag you in their social media posts by offering special perks or the chance of being featured on your website and social media feeds.
+Embrace the power of social walls to display user-generated content seamlessly.
+Or, if you're just starting out, encourage existing customers to tag you in their social media posts by offering special perks or the chance of being featured on your website and social media feeds.

 As you can see, there are multiple ways of making social proof work in your favor.
 And not just when trying to capture new leads, but when widening your reach and establishing your brand as well.

 However, to make the most of trust-driving content (especially if conversions are your goal), you'll need to keep a few things in mind: